Big 12 hoops could be winner in latest conference shuffle - WHIZ News

 Sure, the league will lose marquee names when Texas and Oklahoma leave for the SEC, but the football prowess of those two schools has historically outpaced their basketball pedigree.

-Despite stars such as Kevin Durant and Buddy Hield over the years, the Longhorns have never won the Big 12 title and the Sooners haven’t won it since 2005.
+Despite stars such as Kevin Durant and Buddy Hield over the years, the Longhorns haven’t won a Big 12 title outright since 1999 (though they shared the title with Kansas in 2006 and 2008), and the Sooners haven’t won it since 2005.
 In fact, the two schools have only appeared in two national title games and never brought home a championship.

 To replace them, the Big 12 is adding Houston, Cincinnati and Central Florida from the American Athletic Conference and BYU from the West Coast.
 The Bearcats have been to six Final Fours and delivered two national titles, Houston’s been to two title games and just went to the Final Four last season, and the Cougars are now a perennial NCAA tourney team.